 The mechanism for ETD and ECD involves electron capture neutralization of a charge site on a

-Advantages of ETD and ECD vs conventional CAD for peptide sequencing:
+In this article we'll go onto discuss the advantages of ETD and ECD vs conventional CAD for peptide sequencing.